10 Snakes That Inhabit El Salvador

 Source: iNaturalist user Court Harding – CC BY 4.0

 Cerrophidion wilsoni is a high altitude viper, inhabiting various forest types: lower montane dry forest, high montane forest, cloud forest, pine-oak forest.
 They’re relatively flexible, and can easily slither across deforested or naturally open areas close by.
 This viper rarely climbs trees, and has a haemotoxic venom which is specialised against mammals.
-Despite this, they also eat reptiles like giant whiptail lizards (Aspidoscelis motaguae).
+The exact deadliness of its venom in humans is a mystery, as no detailed studies have been conducted.

 Wilson’s montane pitviper can reach altitudes of 3491 metres, rarely appearing below 1400 metres.
-They’re confined to Honduras and El Salvador, but the highlands of western Honduras also cross into eastern Guatemala, and scientists believe that it’s only a matter of time until they’re found there as well.
+One of their confirmed prey is the giant whiptail lizard (Aspidoscelis motaguae).
+So far, they’re confined to Honduras, El Salvador, and western Nicaragua, but the highlands of western Honduras also cross into eastern Guatemala, and scientists believe that it’s only a matter of time until they’re found there as well.

 2 Mexican cantil